-An additional \$2.25 processing fee is charged for transcripts ordered online through the National Student Clearinghouse.
-For more information, visit the Admissions and Records Office website.
+An additional \$2.50 processing fee is charged for transcripts ordered online through the National Student Clearinghouse.
+For more information, visit the Admissions and Records Office website (https://kauai.hawaii.edu/transcript-request).

 DO NOT send transcripts within the UH System (exception: send transcripts if you attended KCC prior to Fall 1986 - no fee required, except for "RUSH").